Hirewand/hirewand4j/README.md

     Exception status codes :
         1. 401 : No internet connect
-           - Check your internet connection & try again
+           - Check your internet connection and try again
         2. 401 : Login failure
-           - Check your login credentials & try again
+           - Check your login credentials and try again
     	3. 500 : Invalid response from Hirewand
     	   - Try again in sometime
     	4. 503 : Connection refused